aws-observability/aws-otel-collector/README.md

 ### Overview

-AWS Distro for OpenTelemetry Collector(AWS OTel Collector) is a certified OpenTelemetry Collector and distributed by Amazon.
-It supports the selected components from the OpenTelemetry community and is fully compatible with AWS computing platforms including EC2, ECS and EKS.
-It will send telemetry data to AWS CloudWatch Metrics, Traces and Logs backends as well as the other backends we have claimed to support with verification.
+AWS Distro for OpenTelemetry Collector(AWS OTel Collector) is a AWS supported version of the upstream OpenTelemetry Collector and is distributed by Amazon.
+It supports the selected components from the OpenTelemetry community.
+It is fully compatible with AWS computing platforms including EC2, ECS and EKS.
+It enables users to send telemetry data to AWS CloudWatch Metrics, Traces and Logs backends as well as the other supported backends.

 ### Getting Help

 Use the community resources below for getting help with AWS OTel Collector.
-We use [GitHub issues](https://github.com/aws-observability/aws-otel-collector/issues) for tracking bugs and feature requests.
+* Use [GitHub issues](https://github.com/aws-observability/aws-otel-collector/issues) for reporting bugs and requesting features.
 * Join our GitHub [Community](https://github.com/aws-observability/aws-otel-community) for AWS Distro for OpenTelemetry to ask your questions, file issues, request enhancements.
 * Open a support ticket with [AWS Support](http://docs.aws.amazon.com/awssupport/latest/user/getting-started.html).
 * If you think you may have found a bug, open an [issue](https://github.com/aws-observability/aws-otel-collector/issues/new).